 - Select the Team Member you want to add.

-Statuses can be used to visually identify items within a project that need attention and can be customized to suit your organization’s unique vocabulary.
+Use status to identify items that need attention.
+You can customize status settings to suit your organization’s unique vocabulary.

 Project and phase dates change.
-If you’ve already defined phases and assignments, you can shift the dates without editing each item.
+If you have defined phases and assignments, you can shift dates without editing each item.

 To shift dates:

-- In the Worklist, click on the project or phase name.
+- In the Worklist, select the project or phase name.
 It’s in bold at the top of the project or phase section.

-- In the right pane, click Shift Dates.
+- In the right pane, select Shift Dates.

-- Enter a new start date and then click Save
+- Enter a new start date and then select Save

-Shifting a project moves all phases, assignments, and due dates for tasks.
+Shifting a project moves all phases, assignments, and task due dates.